 Recuperator or supply and exhaust system: which is better?

-Principle of operation and types of supply and exhaust ventilation
+Operating principle and types of supply and exhaust ventilation

 Advantages and limitations of the supply and exhaust unit

-- Filters the incoming air
+- Filters incoming air

-- Maintains the proper humidity and microclimate
+- Maintains proper humidity and microclimate

 - Operates quietly — up to 30dB